akansh27/Apache-Web-Server/README.md

 Apache httpd uses libtools and autoconf to create a build environment that looks like many other Open source projects.
 #### Requirements
 * APR and APR-Util
 APR and APR-Util must be installed prior to building Apache httpd.
-Download latest versions of both unpack them into ./srclib/apr and ./srclib/apr-util and use ./configure - -with-included-apr option.
+Download latest versions of both unpack them into ./srclib/apr and ./srclib/apr-util and use ./configure --with-included-apr option.

 #### Perl-Compatible Regular Expressions Library (PCRE)
 This library is required but no longer bundled with httpd.
 Download the source code, or install a Port or Package.